 Do I need life insurance to cover my mortgage if I have children?

-But if you have dependents such as a partner or children or own a property with other people, it is a good idea to consider life insurance when taking out a mortgage as they may want to carry on living in it.
-The life insurance payout would clear (or reduce) the mortgage on the property.
-Also, a lender may also rate your application more highly if they know you plan to or have previously had the protection in place as it will show that the loan can still be repaid even if a borrower passes away.
+If you have dependents such as a partner or children or own a property with other people, it is a good idea to consider life insurance when taking out a mortgage as they may want to carry on living in it.
+You can choose a life insurance amount so that the payout would either clear or reduce the mortgage balance to a manageable amount for those left behind.

 Do I need life insurance on a buy-to-let property?

 Many landlords mistakenly believe the rental income on their buy-to-let portfolio will continue to be paid out to their dependents if they pass away, but if you were the only borrower on a buy-to-let mortgage and died, this debt (and the properties) forms part of your estate.
-There may then be inheritance tax to pay, which could result in the properties having to be sold to pay the tax bill.
-Instead, you could take out life insurance to cover the buy-to-let mortgage that would pay it off once you die, and that way your family can continue to benefit from the rental income.
+All liabilities have to be settled during the probate process before assets can be distributed to your beneficiaries.

 Do I need life insurance if I don't have a mortgage?

-A mortgage is likely to be your biggest monthly expense but you may have other financial commitments such as childcare costs that can run into thousands of pounds a month.
+A mortgage is likely to be your biggest monthly expense but you may have other financial commitments such as rent, utility bills, council tax, debt repayments, childcare costs.
 It is worth seeking financial advice and working out whether you would have enough savings in place or if you or your partner could survive financially if one of you was no longer around.

-Remember, you don’t just have to take life insurance that is offered by your mortgage lender.
-Often the adviser at your mortgage lender will be tied to a limited range of providers, so it is worth shopping around and speaking to an insurance specialist who can look at a range of products and find the best/cheapest product for you based on your health and financial circumstances.
+Remember, you don’t have to buy the life insurance that is offered by your mortgage broker or lender.
+Often they will be tied to a limited range of providers, so it is worth shopping around and speaking to an insurance specialist who can look at a range of products and find the best/cheapest product for you based on your health and financial circumstances.
 They can also help you with more complicated matters, like the aforementioned trust forms.

 Do you need Income Protection insurance to get a mortgage?